Assessment within the Early years foundation stage

 - what could children do when they arrived?

 - how are you using their interests to develop their skills?

-- what children are working on now and what they are on the cusp of mastering?
+- what are children working on now and what are they on the cusp of mastering?

 - what are your aspirations for all children’s learning?